demand-discovery-ai/mcp/examples/README.md

 ## What you get

-Ten MCP tools that turn any AI client into a sales-ready agent for Demand Discovery AI:
+Ten MCP tools that turn any AI client into an evidence-first demand-validation agent:

 - `ask_demand_discovery` — on-brand answers to any founder / validation question
 - `get_validation_framework` — the three-step Demand Discovery framework